boltops-tools/ufo/docs/_docs/install.md

 ### Install with Bolts Toolbelt

-If you want to quickly install ufo without having to worry about ufo's dependency you can simply install the Bolts Toolbelt which has ufo included.
+If you want to quickly install ufo without having to worry about ufo's dependencies you can simply install the Bolts Toolbelt which has ufo included.

 ```sh
 brew cask install boltopslabs/software/bolts